Abdullah-Mehdi/HooHacks2024/README.md

 If the user falls a message is displayed to notify that a fall was detected, the frame in which it was detected is captured, and a phone call is placed to the number on file via `Twilio`.

+Note: You will have to create your own `.env` file in the src folder to get the `Twilio` call function up and running.

 # Frontend

 The frontend launches a webpage on the localhost domain on port 3000